godatadriven/godatadriven-blog/content/kerberos_kdc_install.md

 So we have a working KDC, which can issue tickets and we can create new principals.

-See you next time when we will discuss how to configure cross-realm trust.
+See you next time when we will discuss how to <a href="cross-realm-trust-kerberos.html">configure cross-realm trust</a>.